guardian/frontend/identity/README.md

 * configure and run nginx (see `/nginx`)
 * update your hosts file (also described in `/nginx`)
-* update your frontend.properties file with
+* make sure that your frontend.properties file contains

 ```
 # ID